Emergency Lighting For Your Static Caravan

 If you are letting your static caravan out to guests, emergency lighting is an invaluable safety aid and crucially can buy you time to get to the property and deal with the problem with the mains supply.
 Your guests will not, in the meantime, be tempted to light candles or try other potentially dangerous methods to bring some light back in.
 Remember too, to always have a torch on the premises and let guests know where to find it.

 This is a marketing article from My Holiday Home Insurance, a specialist leisure insurance company with a successful track record of more than 16 years.
-We provide insurance for static caravans, holiday homes, leisure homes and lodges.
+We provide insurance for static caravans, holiday homes, leisure homes and holiday lodges.
 Our team of experienced advisers are always happy to help, so for more information, call our Northampton office on freephone 0800 988 0890.
 To stay up to date about topics like this please like and follow us on Facebook, LinkedIn and Twitter.